-After that it is changed in the programming mode by pressing the key Enter (long) and it is important that the programming release follows by hardware.
+After that it is changed in the programming mode by pressing the key [Inter] (long) and it is important that the programming release follows by hardware.

-Then the LEDs "Prg.Mode" and "On" or "Off" flash depending if the switch-on- or the switch-offpoint of a cam is programmed.
+Then the LEDs "Prg.Mode" and "On" or "Off" flash depending if the switch-on- or the switch-off-point of a cam is programmed.

-With the keys + and - the desired value can be adjusted.
+With the keys and the desired value can be adjusted.
 The keys have a graduated autorepeat-function; i. e. the longer the key is pressed, the faster the value of the display increases or decreases.

-If the right value is adjusted, it can be taken over with Enter or rejected again with Esc.
-This automatically leads back to the display mode.
+If the right value is adjusted, it can be taken over with matically leads back to the display mode.